 - EPA -- Comments/Results on LANL-CCP Follow-Up Inspection (PDF) (7/30/08) (2 pp, 117K)

-In addition to the letters, we received the information below from DOE related to the LANL-CCP errant drum.
+In addition to the letters, the Agency received the information below from the DOE related to the LANL-CCP errant drum.

 - WIPP Waste Information System (WWIS): Waste Container Data Report for the drum (PDF) (5 pp, 35K)

 - WWIS Waste Container Data Report for the Standard Waste Box (SWB) (PDF) (5 pp, 36K)